-On August 8, 2006, six PRC regulatory agencies, including the CSRC, promulgated the Regulations on Mergers and Acquisitions of Domestic Enterprises by Foreign Investors (the "M&A Rules"), which came into effect on September 8, 2006 and were amended on June 22, 2009.
-The M&A Rules, among other things, require offshore special purpose vehicles formed for overseas listing purposes through acquisitions of PRC domestic companies and controlled by PRC domestic enterprises or individuals to obtain the approval of the CSRC prior to publicly listing their securities on an overseas stock exchange.
-On September 21, 2006, the CSRC published a notice specifying the documents and materials that are required to be submitted for obtaining the CSRC approval.
+On August 8, 2006, six PRC regulatory agencies, including the CSRC, promulgated the Regulations on Mergers and Acquisitions of Domestic Enterprises by Foreign Investors ("关于外国投资者并购境内企业的规定"), hereinafter referred to as the "M&A Rules", which took effect on September 8, 2006 and were amended on June 22, 2009.
+The M&A Rules, among others, requires offshore special purpose vehicles formed for overseas listing purposes through acquisitions of PRC domestic companies and controlled by PRC domestic enterprises or individuals to obtain approval of the CSRC prior to having their securities listed on an overseas stock exchange.
+On September 21, 2006, the CSRC published a Circular specifying the documents and materials required when applying for the CSRC approval.

-The M&A Rules, and other recently adopted regulations and rules concerning mergers and acquisitions established additional procedures and requirements that could make merger and acquisition activities by foreign investors more time consuming and complex.
-For example, the M&A Rules require that MOFCOM be notified in advance of any change-of-control transaction in which a foreign investor takes control of a PRC domestic enterprise, if (i) any important industry is concerned, (ii) such transaction involves factors that impact or may impact national economic security, or (iii) such transaction will lead to a change in control of a domestic enterprise which holds a famous trademark or PRC time-honored brand.
+The M&A Rules and other recently adopted regulations and rules concerning mergers and acquisitions established additional procedures and requirements that could make merger and acquisition activities by foreign investors more time consuming and complex.
+For example, the M&A Rules require that MOFCOM shall be notified in advance of any change-of-control transaction in which a foreign investor takes control of a PRC domestic enterprise, if (i) any important industry is concerned, (ii) such transaction involves factors that impact or may impact national economic security, or (iii) such transaction will lead to a change in control of a domestic enterprise holding a famous trademark or PRC time-honored brand.

-Moreover, the Anti-Monopoly Law promulgated by the Standing Committee of the National People's Congress on August 30, 2007 and effective as of August 1, 2008 requires that transactions which are deemed concentrations and involve parties with specified turnover thresholds must be cleared by MOFCOM before they can be completed.
-In addition, on February 3, 2011, the General Office of the State Council promulgated a Notice on Establishing the Security Review System for Mergers and Acquisitions of Domestic Enterprises by Foreign Investors (the "Circular 6"), which officially established a security review system for mergers and acquisitions of domestic enterprises by foreign investors.
-Further, on August 25, 2011, MOFCOM promulgated the Regulations on Implementation of Security Review System for the Merger and Acquisition of Domestic Enterprises by Foreign Investors (the "MOFCOM Security Review Regulations"), which came into effect on September 1, 2011, to implement Circular 6.
-Under Circular 6, a security review is required for mergers and acquisitions by foreign investors having "national defense and security" concerns and mergers and acquisitions by which foreign investors may acquire the "de facto control" of domestic enterprises with "national security" concerns.
+Moreover, the Anti-Monopoly Law ("反垄断法") promulgated by the Standing Committee of the National People's Congress on August 30, 2007, effective as of August 1, 2008 and amended as of August 1, 2022 (hereinafter referred to as the "2022 Amendment"), requires that transactions which are deemed concentrations and involving parties with specified turnover thresholds must be cleared by MOFCOM before they can be completed.
+The 2022 Amendment has accentuated sanctions on violations of Anti-Monopoly Law.
+In addition, on February 3, 2011, the General Office of the State Council promulgated the Circular on Establishing Security Review System for Mergers and Acquisitions of Domestic Enterprises by Foreign Investors ("关于建立 外国投资者并购境内企业安全审查制度的通知"), hereinafter referred to as the "Circular 6", which officially established a security review system for mergers and acquisitions of domestic enterprises by foreign investors.
+Further, on August 25, 2011, MOFCOM promulgated the Regulations on Implementation of Security Review System for the Merger and Acquisition of Domestic Enterprises by Foreign Investors ("外国投资者并购境内企业安全 审查制度的规定"), hereinafter referred to as the "MOFCOM Security Review Regulations", which took effect on September 1, 2011, to implement Circular 6.
+Under Circular 6, a security review is required for mergers and acquisitions by foreign investors with "national defense and security" concerns and mergers and acquisitions by which foreign investors may acquire the "de facto control" over domestic enterprises with "national security" concerns.
 Under the MOFCOM Security Review Regulations, MOFCOM will focus on the substance and actual impact of the transaction when deciding whether a specific merger or acquisition is subject to security review.
 If MOFCOM decides that a specific merger or acquisition is subject to security review, it will submit it to the Inter-Ministerial Panel, an authority established under the Circular 6 led by NDRC and MOFCOM under the leadership of the State Council, to carry out the security review.
 The regulations prohibit foreign investors from bypassing the security review by structuring transactions through trusts, indirect investments, leases, loans, control through contractual arrangements or offshore transactions.
-There is no explicit provision or official interpr
+There is no explicit provision or official interpretation stating that a merger or acquisition of a company engaging in marketplace lending business requires security review.